Hacked networks will need to be burned ‘down to the ground’

 “We have a serious problem.
 We don’t know what networks they are in, how deep they are, what access they have, what tools they left,” said Bruce Schneier, a prominent security expert and Harvard fellow.

-It’s not known exactly what the hackers were seeking, but experts say it could include nuclear secrets, blueprints for advanced weaponry and information for dossiers on key government and industry leaders.
+It’s not clear exactly what the hackers were seeking, but experts say it could include nuclear secrets, blueprints for advanced weaponry and information for dossiers on key government and industry leaders.

-That means many federal workers — and others in the private sector — will have to presume that unclassified networks are teeming with spies.
+Many federal workers — and others in the private sector — will now have to presume that unclassified networks are teeming with spies.
 Agencies will often have to conduct sensitive government business on Signal, WhatsApp and other encrypted smartphone apps.

 “We should buckle up.
 This will be a long ride,” said Dmitri Alperovitch, co-founder and former chief technical officer of the leading cybersecurity firm CrowdStrike.
 “Cleanup is just phase one.”